wp-plugins/slideshare-oembed-for-wordpress/readme.txt

 replace `max-width` with the maximum width needed.
 Using the shortcode format described above, the URL won't need to be on its own line.

+== Screenshots ==

+1. Search for `SlideShare` on plugins page.
+Click on `Install Now`.
+2. Click on `Activate Plugin`.
+3. Plugin is activated.
+4. Create a new post and paste the link to the SlideShare presentation.

 == Usage ==

 1. Install and activate the plugin